designRateConverter

 to "estimate"

-.
+by default.
 The function determines the design configuration (number of stages and specifications for each stage) based on the estimated cost.

 interpEstimateCost = designRateConverter(InterpolationFactor=128,...